mattmorten/jekyll-now/_posts/2014-3-3-Hello-World.md

 In almost all cases, I prefer to ship to a private business, purely to avoid arriving at the PO on a day where it is closed.

-POs are usually closed Sunday, and at least part of or if not all of Saturday.
+POs are usually closed Sunday, and at least part of Saturday.
 Some of them close early on weekdays too.

-Taking a forced zero day, or doing a big sprint to the PO just to make it there on a weekday, is not fun!
-It happens frequently, and happened to all of us.
+Taking a forced zero day, or doing a big sprint to the PO just to make it there on a weekday is not fun!
+It happened many times to many of us on the trail.

-If you have shipped to a PO, start planning as far ahead as you can when you are going to arrive.
-If you know a week in advance that you’re gonna hit on a weekend, you can start putting in extra miles gradually each day.
+If you have shipped to a PO start planning as far ahead as you can when you are going to arrive.
+If you know a week in advance that you’re gonna arrive on a weekend, you can start putting in extra miles gradually each day.

 ### Online Shopping - Delivery to the Trail
-It is hard to rely on good gear shops along the trail, except for large towns and the wonderful Triple Crown Outfitters in South Kennedy Meadows.
+It is hard to rely on good gear shops along the trail, except for large towns and the wonderful [Triple Crown Outfitters](https://triplecrownoutfitters.com) in South Kennedy Meadows.

 If you don’t mind giving your money to billionaires, Amazon is very convenient.
-They ship USPS which means being able to send directly to the PO (with General Delivery).
+They ship USPS which means being able to send directly to the Post Office (with General Delivery).

-The Amazon site often complains about General Delivery addresses, but they always work totally fine.
+The Amazon website often complains about General Delivery addresses, but they always worked fine for me.
 The best solution I found is:

 1. Your Account